Florida is Kind to Canines Updated 2-22-2010 doortosummer.com

 Along the causeway @ Howard Park in Tarpon Springs (Pinellas Cnty.) you can let your dogs swim and run.
 Most times leashes aren't enforced, (Sundays seem to be the safest, though the park officials will occasionally tell you to leash them.
 (It's kind of hit or miss).
 Lots of cool people and cool dogs hang out! :) (Thank You - T.L.
 Terns)

-area of the park for dogs is Paws Playground.
-There is a
+the area of the park for dogs is Paws Playground.

-and also a shower-type connection to cool them off.
-I am thrilled with
+also a shower-type connection to cool them off.
+I am thrilled

 (Thank You - D. Dossing)